Market participant: US constitutional law

 The most ubiquitous example of a service offered by the individual states is the operation of public universities.
 Because the provision of higher education is deemed not to be a fundamental right, the individual states that have universities may charge higher tuition to out-of-state students.
+Appellate courts in California, Idaho, and Colorado have upheld the constitutionality of out-of-state student tuition rules.

 By contrast, discriminatory practices in the provision of essential public services, such as welfare, police protection, and primary education, would violate the Privileges and Immunities Clause, and discriminatory practices when the state is acting as regulator rather than market participant would violate the dormant commerce clause.

 Investing

 In finance, market participants are traders or investors who buy and sell securities or commodities in a structured market.